 Where to start?
 Coastal drives, cross-country, mountains, National Parks – the choices are endless.
-It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially at weekends, in popular areas like the Rockies and in summer in Canada.
+It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially at weekends, in popular areas like the Rockies and during the summer months.
 So it’s a good idea to plan your route and book overnight stays in advance.

 We planned to arrive into our campsites around 4pm while it was still light.
 That gave us time to set up the RV, light a campfire and stretch our legs with a walk around the site.
 It’s also recommended not to drive at dawn or dusk as moose and deer venture onto the roads.

 When planning how long journeys will take, Google Maps tends to underestimate the time it takes to travel in an RV.
 We downloaded the free Navmii Canada GPS app which we found was more accurate.
 It works offline if you don’t have phone data and you can also get it to show you nearest fuel stations – helpful when you’re in the middle of nowhere.
 A good old-fashioned paper road map is useful too in case you can’t get a phone signal.

 The quickest route from A to B is usually via the highway.
 But if you get off the main roads there’s more to see, so factor in plenty of time in case you spot something interesting along the way – the Roadtrippers website has some good ideas.
 The joy of RVing in Canada is you can just pull over and stop and make a cup of tea or have lunch when you feel like it.

 What facilities do campsites have?

 Canadian campsite facilities vary a lot depending on the location and size of the site – our experiences camping in Alberta, Saskatchewan, Manitoba and Ontario ranged from simple pitches in the forest to full holiday complexes.
 The larger, privately run sites often come with additional facilities like shops, cafés and swimming pools.